Shubham-Bhoite/Maven-Guide/README.md

 - Maven resolves transitive dependencies automatically.
 For example, if your project depends on A, and A depends on B, Maven will include B as a dependency in your project.

+### Maven Dependency Scopes and Profiles
+#### 1. Dependency Scopes
+- Maven provides several scopes for dependencies, each determining at what phase of the build process the dependency is available and whether it is included in the final artifact (e.g., a JAR or WAR file).
+Understanding these scopes is crucial for managing project dependencies effectively.
+- Here’s a detailed explanation of each scope, with examples: